 Tuan Samahon teaches and writes in the areas of federal courts and constitutional law.
-His articles on federal separation-of-powers doctrine, which focus especially on the powers to appoint and remove, have been published in the Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, the University of Chicago Legal Forum, the Nevada Law Journal, among others and forthcoming articles.
+His articles on federal separation-of-powers doctrine, which focus especially on the powers to appoint and remove, have been published in the Stanford Law Review, Ohio State Law Journal, Hastings Law Journal, William & Mary Bill of Rights Journal, the University of Chicago Legal Forum, and the Nevada Law Journal, among others.

 Office: Rm 338, Law School Building